PhD Candidate in Economics at Research School of Economics, The Australian National University

 Research Interest: Macroeconomics, Development Economics, Monetary Economics

-Experienced working in the research industry, mainly about economic modeling for the purpose of economic projection and policy simulation.
-Produced several papers on the interaction between monetary policy, macroprudential policy and banking sector within the framework of DSGE in a small open economy.
+I possess extensive experience in the research industry, particularly in economic modelling for projections and policy simulations.
+I have authored several papers examining the interplay between monetary policy, macroprudential policy, and the banking sector within the framework of Dynamic Stochastic General Equilibrium (DSGE) in a small open economy.

-This research develops a DSGE model for Indonesia's small open economy, complemented by financial frictions in the form of collateral constraints amongst households and a financial accelerator amongst entrepreneurs.
-Including the banking sector in the model enables analysis of the policies required to mitigate shocks originating in the banking sector or other shocks and their influence on financial intermediaries in the form of banks in the economy.
+This research presents a Dynamic Stochastic General Equilibrium (DSGE) model tailored for Indonesia's small open economy, augmented by financial frictions manifesting as collateral constraints among households and a financial accelerator affecting entrepreneurs.
+By incorporating the banking sector into the model, it facilitates an examination of the policies necessary to mitigate shocks arising from the banking sector and their repercussions on financial intermediaries, specifically banks, within the economy.

-The simulations show that a policy mix of monetary and macroprudential policy not only achieves sustainable GDP and stable inflation but also helps to control consumption, thereby reducing demand for imported goods.
-Coupled with stable exports, a slowdown in imports will have a favourable effect on the current account.
+Simulations indicate that a combined approach of monetary and macroprudential policies not only secures sustainable GDP growth and stable inflation but also contributes to the regulation of consumption, thereby decreasing the demand for imported goods.
+In conjunction with stable export levels, a deceleration in imports is likely to yield beneficial effects on the current account.

 Copland Building, Room 2115